schmir/bbfreeze/README.txt

 python interpreter included
   bbfreeze will create an extra executable named 'py', which might be used like the python executable itself.

+*NEW* automatic pathname rewriting pathnames in tracebacks are replaced with relative pathnames (i.e. if you import package foo.bar from /home/jdoe/pylib/ tracebacks generated from functions in foo.bar will not show your local path /home/jdoe/pylib/foo/bar.py.
+They will instead show foo/bar.py)

 bbfreeze works on windows and UNIX-like operating systems.
 It currently does not work on OS X. bbfreeze has been tested with python